 The iTunes backup is great, but it has one glaring omission.
-The iTunes backup does not back up your music, Playlists or other audio / video content.
+The iTunes backup does not back up your Music, Playlists or other audio / video content.
 To backup all of these items - we will use TouchCopy.
-TouchCopy is fully compatible with iOS 14.
+TouchCopy is fully compatible with iOS 15.

-- Close iTunes and disconnect your iPhone, iPad or iPod Touch.
+- Close iTunes and safely disconnect your iPhone, iPad or iPod Touch.

 - Now, let's download and install TouchCopy on your PC or Mac...

 - Run TouchCopy by double clicking on the TouchCopy icon on your Desktop (PC Users) or double clicking the TouchCopy icon in your Applications folder (Mac Users).